-CD Projekt Red has plans for "more than one" new 'The Witcher' game
+CD Projekt has plans for "more than one" new 'The Witcher' game

 This enhanced version will include the base game, the Hearts Of Stone and Blood And Wine expansions, alongside ray-tracing support and faster load times.

-CD Projekt Red recently announced the first expansion for Cyberpunk 2077 titled Phantom Liberty, which sees Keanu Reeves return as Johnny Silverhand.
+CD Projekt recently announced the first expansion for Cyberpunk 2077 titled Phantom Liberty, which sees Keanu Reeves return as Johnny Silverhand.

 “It’s awesome to be back playing the role of Johnny and I hope you’re excited to see him rocking out once more in the dark future,” Reeves said.
 “Keep an eye out for more info and I’ll see you again… in Night City.”